-- An updated C.V.

-- A letter of application that explains the student's progress in the program (e.g., the student's dissertation proposal approved), proposed schedule (including which course to serve as a teaching associate for and which course to teach), and proposed faculty mentor. - A letter of nomination and support from the student's proposed faculty mentor.
+- An updated C.V. - A letter of application that explains the student's progress in the program (e.g., the student's dissertation proposal has been approved), proposed schedule (including which course to serve as a teaching associate for and which course to teach), and proposed faculty mentor.
+The letter of application should also discuss the student's participation in the CTL trainings described above. - A letter of nomination and support from the student's proposed faculty mentor.

-The HSOC Graduate Committee will consider applications for TAP in February each year.
+The HSOC Graduate Committee will consider applications for TAP in spring semester each year.
 The application deadline is January 30.